 - NeoPixels powered by 5v require a 5V data signal.
 If using a 3.3V microcontroller you must use a logic level shifter such as a 74AHCT125 or 74HCT245.
-(If you are powering your NeoPixels with 3.7v like from a LiPoly, a 3.3v data signal is OK)
+(If you are powering your NeoPixels with 3.7v directly from a LiPoly cell, a 3.3v data signal is OK)

 - Make sure that your connections are secure.
 Alligator clips do not make reliable connections to the tiny solder pads on NeoPixel rings.
 Better to solder a small pigtail wire to the ring and attach the alligator clips to that.

 - If your microcontroller and NeoPixels are powered from two different sources (e.g. separate batteries for each), there must be a ground connection between the two.

 Some of our projects don’t make the above precautions…these are typically small battery-powered devices and power spikes aren’t a big concern.
 Any project with a lot pixels or a large power source should definitely include the power capacitor and data line resistor.